igor-sb/live_stream_checker/readme.md

 To check streamer status this app launches a Bash `curl` command to query Twitch API as described [here](https://github.com/justintv/Twitch-API), which returns streamer information in a JSON format.

-## To do

-- Check how the application windows look on a retina screen.

----
-Written with Xcode 8.1 / Swift 3.0 on macOS 10.12.1